1mdarwin/drw9/modules/contrib/slick/docs/FAQS.md

 The total amount of Views results must be bigger than `Visible slides`, otherwise broken Grid, see skin Grid above for more details.

+**Warning!** The `rows` option is the only culprit between the supported versions and 1.8.1+.
+The value 0 vs 1 is the confusing and breaking one depending on the conflicting versions.
+Read the warning message on saving optionsets for details.
+Basically 0 for the supported one, except for JS grids.

 ### <a name="html-structure"></a>HTML STRUCTURE